-For instance, if I've identified that I want my premium segment share to grow and that's going to be worth a certain number of dollars, I should have the target in there.
+For instance, if I've determined that I want my premium segment share to grow and that's going to be worth a certain number of dollars, I should have the target in there.
 Then we should be measuring against that to see if we're able to grab that additional market share.
 Or there might be things like store brand share and average household category dollars per year.
-Make sure the measures tie in with the assessment insights and strategies so you can create a compelling live scorecard you feel confident is going to help you to achieve your goals.
+Make sure the measures tie in with the assessment insights and strategies so you can create a live scorecard that you feel confident is going to help you to achieve your goals.

 The whole pizza now ties in beautifully together.
 You have your sauce and cheese to pull everything together and allow you to create relevant scorecards for your business based on what you're trying to accomplish.
 And if you work with retailers, or retailers who are doing these scorecards on their own, make sure that you have access to them so that you understand the whole plan.
 Then, you can create this beautiful, delicious pizza - your category plan - that will help you to achieve your goals.